 Strengthens the skin barrier.

 Protecting and strengthening the skin barrier may not as high of a priority as a hydrated, bright complexion, but it's imperative when trying to achieve healthy skin.
 Having a strong skin barrier helps our bodies keep harmful and toxic things from entering the skin.
 This is also where hydration levels come into play.
 When the skin barrier is strong, it helps to retain moisture in the skin.
 This becomes even more important as we age and for those who suffer from dry skin conditions like eczema.

 Campbell says that because vitamin B3 is an antioxidant, it has anti-inflammatory properties.
 "This is why it helps prevent and treat signs of aging due to reactive oxygen species, which typically break up collagen and elastin and can result in sagging wrinkles in skin."
-And various studies have shown that applying vitamin B topically also helped produce new skin cells and improve elasticity in the skin.
+And various studies have shown that applying vitamin B topically also helped produce new skin cells1 and improve elasticity2 in the skin.

 Multiple studies have shown that vitamin B3 can help to treat acne.
 In addition to the anti-inflammatory properties mentioned above, one study showed that applying a topical formula of 4% niacinamide treated moderate acne just as well as 1% of the topical antibiotic clindamycin.
 Another study found that topical application can help reduce the production of oils, which can help balance acne-prone skin.

 What to know about applying it topically?